berkeley-cdss/course-site-quarto/README.md

-# stat999-quarto
+# course-site-quarto

 This repository contains a Quarto-based template for class website.
-You can see a preview of it at [https://berkeley-scf.github.io/stat999-quarto](https://berkeley-scf.github.io/stat999-quarto).
+You can see a preview of it at [https://berkeley-scf.github.io/course-site-quarto](https://berkeley-scf.github.io/course-site-quarto).
 This template is intended to be forked and altered for other courses.

 ## Capabilities of this Quarto-based Template